mcao/hacktoberfest-2019/README.md

 Don't forget to include the comments as seen above.
 Feel free to include additional information about the language you choose in your comments too!
 Like a link to a helpful introduction or tutorial.

-Here is my `hello_world` example: [hello_world_alicewonderland.js](https://github.com/AliceWonderland/hacktoberfest/blob/master/scripts/hello_world_alicewonderland.js)
+Here is my `hello_world` example: [helloworld-mcao.js](https://github.com/mcao/hacktoberfest/blob/master/scripts/helloworld-mcao.js)

 ## BONUS!
-* See profiles submitted by fellow coders from around the globe ... from Kathmandu to Copenhagen.
+* See profiles submitted by fellow coders from around the globe!
 * Discover some obscure to new and trending languages ... from BrainFuck to Groovy.
 * Check out some very creative ways to print out a "Hello, World!" string.